Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to process a stand-alone credit in Cloud mode.
+Use the information in this section to process a stand-alone credit in Cloud mode.
 This type of

 transaction is used to process a credit without reference to the original transaction.